senecaxconnect/xconnect_docs/docs/Platform_Overview.md

           A(Edge Devices) --> B(Agent)
           B --> A
           B -->C(Gateway)
-          C -->D(xConnect Cloud Dashboard - Azure);
+          C -->D(Dashboard);
           style C fill:#04acec
           linkStyle default stroke-width:2px,fill:none,stroke:black;
 ```

 This is a required component of the xConnect Remote Management Platform.
-This physical or
-virtual gateway is responsible for being the encrypted tunnel between the Agents and the
+This gateway is responsible for being the encrypted tunnel between the Agents and the
 Web Client Dashboard.

 There are multiple deployment options for this Secure Gateway: